khulnasoft/deepscale/docs/_tutorials/onebit-adam.md

 `cuda_aware` is used for MPI-based implementation to indicate that the underlying MPI library supports CUDA-Aware communication.
 This feature is only supported on systems with InfiniBand interconnect and a CUDA-Aware MPI library like [MVAPICH2-GDR](http://mvapich.cse.ohio-state.edu/userguide/gdr/) or OpenMPI built with CUDA-Aware support.
 Setting `cuda_aware` to False will allow training on Ethernet based systems.
 However, the communication will happen using sender as well as receiver side memory copies between CPU and GPU buffers before and after communication.

 (New in v2) `comm_backend_name` is used to indicate which backend implementation to use.
-You can choose between NCCL and MPI-based implementations by setting `comm_backend_name` to "nccl" and "mpi".
+You can choose between NCCL, MPI-based and compressed implementations by setting `comm_backend_name` to "nccl", "mpi" or "compressed".
 When using NCCL-based implementation, there is no need to set `cuda_aware`.

 #### 1.4.1 (New in v2) Momentum masks for parameters with constant zero gradients
 Because 1-bit compression cannot represent exact zero, the compression error would keep accumulating in the momentum if a parameter have constant zero gradients during training.
 For example, for BERT pre-training seq length 128, `bert.embeddings.position_embeddings.weight` has constant zeros in its gradient and momentum for row 129 to 512, because it only learns up to seq length 128 while the model supports up to seq length 512.
 Thus in 1-bit Adam v2 we added support of a momentum mask for users to specify those params that have constant exact zeros in their gradients.
-See [example script](https://github.com/khulnasoft-lab/DeepScaleExamples/blob/master/bing_bert/deepscale_train.py) for how to configure this momentum mask.
+See [example script](https://github.com/khulnasoft/DeepScaleExamples/blob/master/bing_bert/deepscale_train.py) for how to configure this momentum mask.
 One thing to note is that we don't use momentum mask saved in checkpoints since this mask could change during training (e.g., BERT seqlen 128 and 512 require different masks).
 So you have to provide this mask every time in your training script.

 **Watch out!**
 1-bit Adam relies on an compression error compensation mechanism to maintain the convergence speed at compression stage.
 When loading checkpoints, we actually reset the compression errors for 3 reasons: 1) The worker and server error at each GPU are distinct, so in current implementation only rank 0's errors are saved in the checkpoint.
 Thus we have to reset the errors.
 If we want to save them correctly we need O(num_gpu*model_size) memory in order to gather all the error, which is a very large memory requirement.
 It's possible to save them in a distributed way, but it will make the checkpoint saving/loading much more complicated.
 2) Even if we are able to save the compression errors correctly, you need to have the exact same number of GPUs in order to load them correctly.
 3) We verified on BERT pre-training that occasionally resetting the compression error at checkpoint loading does not affect the convergence.
 However, please avoid frequent checkpoint loading which could break the error compensation mechanism thus affect the convergence.